code-dot-org/dsco_/README.md

 Run `npm run storybook` from the root directory to start storybook locally.

+## Publishing

+Run `npm run publish` from the root directory to autogenerate changelogs and publish all packages that have changed since the last release.
+You'll be asked to confirm before anything is actually published to NPM.

+**Tips:**

+- Our publish script uses [`lerna publish`](https://github.com/lerna/lerna/tree/main/commands/publish#readme).
+- We use `--conventional-commits`, so Lerna will automatically detect what versions should be published based on commit messages.

 ## Creating a New Component

 Creating a new component may or may not involve creating a new package for that component.
 For example, if `@dsco_/form` exists and you're creating a component that belongs in a form, you should add that component to the existing package (don't forget to add tests and stories!).